ethanthoma/personal-website/posts/webdev_zero_to_chaos.md

 function composition way is better but I disagree.
 HTML is recognizable and easier to translate across frameworks and libraries.

-Evenrually I moved to [Dream](https://aantron.github.io/dream/) as it was better maintained.
+Eventually I moved to [Dream](https://aantron.github.io/dream/) as it was better maintained.
 What a mistake.
 Dream added something like 700 dependencies.
 This was a "bit of an issue" as in the NixOS world I was using [opam-nix](https://www.tweag.io/blog/2023-02-16-opam-nix/) which is great except it has to rebuild every dependency every time.
 This took a